sachink777/Deep_Learning_ANN_MNIST_Dataset/README.md

 I have performed implementation of MNIST dataset using the ANN, transfer learning and batch normalization.

-ANN -  ANN is Artificail Neural Network it is also known as MLP (Multi Layer Perceptron).
+ANN -  ANN is Artificial Neural Network it is also known as MLP (Multi Layer Perceptron).

 Transfer Learning  -  Transfer lreaning is technique where we can use pretrained model to train the new model.
 It helps to reduce computational power and gives better result.